trackmania-rl/tmrl/README.md

 There are multiple reward functions that could be used.
 For instance, one could directly use the raw speed of the car as a reward.
 This makes sense because the car slows down when it crashes and goes fast when it is performing well.
-Optimizing the speed as a reward incentives the car to run as fast as it can.
+Optimizing the speed as a reward incentive the car to run as fast as it can.
 We use this as a reward in TrackMania Nations Forever.

 However, such approach is naive.